ann82/wdai-ai-slackbot/README.md

 - **File Storage**: For processing image generation results, the bot needs temporary file storage access.

-Note: The web summarization feature now uses OpenAI's web search tool, so it no longer requires the bot to have outbound internet access.

 If you're experiencing issues with these features, check your deployment platform's documentation about file system access.

 ### Slack Configuration for Deployed Bot